Peacock at Larmer Tree

 There are also visits from the many peacocks residing in the Larmer Tree Gardens.
 During their daily walkabout, the peacocks and peahens parade through my garden and perch on the fence in order to preen themselves and watch the world go by.
 During the late summer months, the ‘regal entourage’ often included newly hatched peachicks, looking like miniature Chinese Mandarins.
 Adorned with a tiny crown they follow Mum, copying her every move.

-In my gouache and watercolour painting of a ‘Peacock at Larmer Tree Gardens’, I did not wish the background to distract from the peacock.
-Adopting a ‘wet on wet’ approach I incorporated peacock colours to frame the subject.
+In my gouache and watercolour painting of a ‘Peacock at Larmer Tree Gardens’, I did not wish the background to distract from the peacock and incorporated peacock colours to frame the subject.
+I painted, alla prima, an Italian phrase that means ‘at first attempt’.
+It refers to a wet-on-wet approach whereby wet paint is applied to previous layers of still-wet paint, often in a single sitting.